Why We Need a Village

 Not because a committee sat down and said, “What this town needs is another program with the word ‘community’ in it.”

-Nope.
-It started because a group of us - moms, friends, women who’ve known each other for decades, and women who just met - looked at each other and said, “We need this.
-We need each other.”
+No. It started because a group of us - moms, friends, women who’ve known each other for decades, and women who just met - looked at each other and said, “We need this.
+We know other women need this too.”

-I’ll be honest.
-I didn’t set out to create some shiny, polished organization.
-I was just a mom of three, juggling owning a business, music therapy work, Harmony Gardeners concerts, theatre rehearsals, kids afterschool activities, a marriage, late-night porch sitting (when I can swing it), and enough laundry to bury a small village.
-I need support.
-I need laughter.
-I need a place to fall apart and still be loved.
+I’m a mom of three, juggling a business, music therapy work, Harmony Gardeners concerts, theatre rehearsals, kids’ after-school activities, a marriage, late-night porch sitting (when I can swing it), and enough laundry to bury a small village.
+I know moms need support.
+I know moms need laughter.
+I know moms need a place to fall apart and still be loved.

 So we did what women have always done - we made our own village.